Clashes erupt at Miami International Airport, two men arrested - CBS Miami - ExBulletin

 According to the Miami-Dade Police Department, officers were called to gate H8 around 6:35 p.m. after an airport employee reported a disturbance stemming from a charter flight delay.

-READ MORE: There is no guarantee of a 68-year-old being accused of shooting, killing SW neighbor Miami-Dade

-Mayfrer Serranopaca, 30, of Kissimmee, allegedly stopped the driver of a Turkish Airlines golf cart, jumped on her hood and asked the driver to call Air Century Airline and tell her what was going on with the flight. late.
+Mayfrer Serranopaca, 30, of Kissimmee, allegedly stopped the driver of a Turkish Airlines golf cart, jumped on its hood and asked the driver to call Air Century Airline and tell him what was going on with the flight. late.

 When the driver replied that he was not working for that airline, Serranopaca allegedly said he did not care and got into the golf cart and snatched the key.
 When it did, the key was disconnected at the ignition switch.
 The driver then ran away to notify the police.